StalkR/misc/raspberrypi/spotify.md

 Notes:

-* the script also fetches `libpepflashplayer.so` but it is not needed
+* the script also fetches `libpepflashplayer.so` but it is not needed to replace it, as Chromium already has it, Spotify does not use Flash anymore, and Flash is deprecated anyway
 * on 2019-04-16 I had md5 `4946f3c49c7ce5cd129e66c61aab28a4` for `libwidevinecdm.so`

 ## Failed attempts